dart-archive/vm_service_drivers/dart/tool/service.md

 Over | Single step, skipping over function calls
 Out | Single step until the current function exits Rewind | Immediately exit the top frame(s) without executing any code.
 Isolate will be paused at the call of the last exited function.

+The _frameIndex_ parameter is only used when the _step_ parameter is Rewind.
+It specifies the stack frame to rewind to.
+Stack frame 0 is the currently executing function, so _frameIndex_ must be at least 1.

+If the _frameIndex_ parameter is not provided, it defaults to 1.

 See [Success](#success), [StepOption](#StepOption).